 Ash Myburgh

-I have worked in the advertising industry for nearly a decade and I specialise in creative problem solving, with a particular interest in the intersection of brand storytelling, innovation and human behaviour.
+I'm a brand geek with a particular interest in the intersection of brand storytelling, innovation and human behaviour.
 Essentially, I like understanding why humans do what they do and enjoy finding cool ways to put brands at the centre of that.

 Career & Background